 The optimal shape of a container terminal is a rectangle that allows sufficient berthing space and a corresponding yard footprint.
-However, such an ideal footprint is rarely found, particularly in older terminals due to physical and site constraints.
-The outcome is a variety of container terminal footprints that are relatively rectangular if the site allows, but each terminal faced specific constraints in its development.
+However, due to physical and site constraints, such an ideal footprint is rarely found, particularly in older terminals.
+The outcome is a variety of container terminal footprints that are relatively rectangular if the site allows, but each terminal has faced specific constraints in its development.
 The following footprint development strategies are noted:

 - Adaptation.
 A new terminal footprint can be adapted to mitigate the physical, technical, or real estate limitations of a site, leading to unique footprints.
-In the late 1980s and 1990s, two major container terminals were added to the port of Antwerp at a downstream location of the Scheldt River (Europaterminal and Noordzeeterminal).
+In the late 1980s and 1990s, two major container terminals were added to the port of Antwerp at a downstream location of the Scheldt River (Europa Terminal and Noordzee Terminal).
 These facilities were constrained by the available real estate footprint and the inability to expand into the Scheldt River through land reclamation.
 In the early 2000s, the port of Shanghai was expanding rapidly with new facilities downstream along the Yangtze River.
 For the Mingdong complex, shallow depths along the river banks and siltation made dredging costs prohibitive.
-To the container yard facilities were added a series of jetties and piers separating the berth areas to the yards, allowing to use the complex as a container port.
-The drawbacks of this adaptive footprint are longer pier to yard movements.
+To the container yard facilities were added a series of jetties and piers separating the berth areas to the yards, allowing use of the complex as a container port.
+The drawbacks of this adaptive footprint are longer pier-to-yard movements.